-Transit mobility benefits tend to be particularly important to people who cannot or should not drive, including teenagers, seniors, and people with disabilities (Tomer, et al. 2011).
-The value to users of increased mobility that results from price changes (fare reductions, targeted discounts, parking cash-out) can be calculated using the "rule of half," which involves multiplying half the price change times the number of trips that increase or decrease, which represents the midpoint between the old price and the new price, and therefore the average incremental value of those trips (Small 1999).
-For example, if a 50¢ fare discount increases transit ridership by 10,000 trips, the value to users of these additional trips can be considered to be \$2,500 (10,000 x 50¢ x 1⁄2).

-In most situations the maximum value to users of mobility benefits is their savings relative to the same trips by taxi, which represents a more costly but nearly universal alternative.
+Transit mobility benefits tend to be particularly important to people who cannot or should not drive, including people with disabilities, seniors and youths.
+The value to users of increased mobility resulting from price changes (fare reductions or discounts, parking cash-out, etc.) can be calculated using the "rule of half," which involves multiplying half the price change times the number of trips that increase or decrease, which represents the midpoint between the old price and the new price, and therefore the average incremental value of those trips (Small 1999).
+For example, if a 50¢ fare discount increases transit ridership by 10,000 trips, the users value these additional trips is estimated at \$2,500 (10,000 x $50¢ x \frac{1}{2}$).
+The maximum value to users is their savings relative to the same trips by taxi.
 Cheaper alternatives are sometimes available, such as walking, cycling, ridesharing or telecommuting, so actual average savings are probably about half taxi savings, assuming a linear curve of alternative travel option costs.
-Transit fares average about 15¢ per passenger-mile, while local taxi service costs average about \$2.25 per vehicle-mile.
-This implies about \$1.00 net benefits per passenger-mile when a typical bundle of alternative mode trips shift to transit.
+Transit fares average about 15¢ per passenger-mile, while local taxi service costs average about \$2.25 per vehicle-mile, net benefits would average \$1.00 per passenger-mile.